robertozanchi/linux-server-setup/README.md

 Sources: [Udacity][3]

-#### 3. Create new user 'grader'
+#### 3. Create new user 'grader' with sudo permission
-The steps to create a new user named grader are:
+The steps to create a new user 'grader' that has sudo permission are:

 1.